Stefanie Preissner: Career

+In 2024, Preissner is credited as a writer on TV Series Faithless and the upcoming The Walsh Sisters based on the novels by Marian Keyes.
+Preissner is also playing the role of Maggie in the series.

 Can't Cope, Won't Cope

-Preissner created RTÉ2's Can't Cope, Won't Cope starring Seána Kerslake and Amy Huberman in 2016.
+Preissner created RTÉ2's Can't Cope, Won't Cope starring Seána Kerslake, Danika McGuigan and Amy Huberman in 2016.
 The first season was picked up by BBC 3 in 2017 and Netflix in the US and UK in 2018.
 A second series was commissioned in 2017.

 Personal life

-In October 2021, Preissner revealed that she was diagnosed with autism earlier in 2021.
+In October 2021, Preissner revealed that she was diagnosed with autism in 2021.
+She is married to Noel Byrne, and has two children.

+Preissner had once stated on RTE, Irelands national broadcaster, that if ‘she did not stop drinking alcohol, she would never have her own television show’.
+As of November 2025, Preissner has since, never been offered any shows of her own.
+In early 2025 however, she was cast in a supporting role for Marian Keynes ‘The Walsh Sisters’.